okozmovskaya/project-local-storage-event-delegation/development-strategy.md

 > `project-local-storage-event-delegation`

 A beginner project where we work collaboratively on Document Object Model.
 That is a small site with sort of tapas menu, where site-visitor can add things which save in menu after refresh the page.
-And also if site-visitor want he can check and uncheck menu items.
+Also if site-visitor want he can check and uncheck menu items.
+And he hes special button for toggle all items by pressing and clear all items with the Clear All button.
-For the aim to alive the page it's added css-effects: shadow move mouse and spacing/blur/base color.
+For the aim to alive the page it's added css-effects: spacing/blur/base color.

 ## Wireframe